SELF & BLP in Slovenia

 Day 11: Depart for US

 Open to freshman, sophomore, and junior students in the SELF Engineering Leadership Program and the Business Leadership Program only.
-A minimum GPA of 2.5 is required (exceptions considered with submission of a petition).
+Students must be in good academic standing in their respective program to participate.

 Corey Behrens is Program Director for the Self Engineering Leadership Fellows Program in the KU School of Engineering.